 Nihongo Switch is a Japanese podcast series created by professional Japanese teachers and language learners.

-The podcast aims to help learners improve their Japanese listening, speaking, and comprehension skills through various methods, including storytelling, Q&A sessions, and discussions.
+The podcast aims to help learners improve their Japanese listening, speaking, and comprehension skills through storytelling, Q&A sessions, and discussions.

-The episodes feature natural Japanese dialogues, English translations, and grammar and vocabulary explanations.
+The episodes feature natural Japanese dialogues, English translations, and explanations of grammar and vocabulary.

-The series covers various topics and suits beginner and intermediate Japanese learners.
-The podcast is available on different podcast platforms.
+The series covers various topics and is available on different podcast platforms.
+It is suitable for beginner and intermediate Japanese learners.

-Advanced learners may benefit if they need more encouragement to reach near-native proficiency.
+Advanced learners may benefit from additional encouragement to reach near-native proficiency.

 Are you an advanced learner who needs more listening exercises?
 Words that are less common, more complicated grammar rules, and exposure would be helpful.